aa1823/aa1823/readme.md

 ## Welcome!

-🔬 **Who I Am**: Biostatistician with a Master's degree from California State University.
-My journey in data analysis and statistical modeling has been driven by a deep passion for uncovering insights in health data.
-Specializing in R and SAS, I thrive on transforming complex datasets into meaningful stories.
+🔬 **Who I Am**: I am a scientist that wears many hats.
+By training, I'm a Biostatistician with a Master's degree from California State University, but I also have a background in data analytics and data science.
+My journey in data analysis and statistical modeling has been driven by a deep passion in public health epidemiology.

 📊 **My Experience**: At the University of California, San Francisco, as a research data analyst, I delved into the intricacies of the NHANES dataset.
 My focus: unveiling how dietary improvements impact systolic blood pressure among US adults.
 This project not only honed my analytical skills but also reinforced my commitment to public health research.